google/filament/README.md

 ## Generating C++ documentation

-To generate the documentation you must first install `doxygen`, then run the following commands:
+To generate the documentation you must first install `doxygen` and `graphviz`, then run the following commands:

 ```
 $ cd filament/filament